MicrosoftDocs/azure-devops-docs/docs/repos/git/auth-overview.md

 Personal access tokens let you create a password for use with the command line or other Git client.
 You don't need to use your Azure Repos username and password directly.
 An expiration date is set on these tokens when they're created.
 You can restrict the scope of the data they can access.
 Use personal access tokens to authenticate if you don't already have SSH keys set up on your system.
-If you need to restrict the permissions granted by the credential, use personal access tokens.
+If you need to restrict the permissions the credential can grant, use personal access tokens.

 * [Learn more about personal access tokens and how to create one](../../organizations/accounts/use-personal-access-tokens-to-authenticate.md)